-UK government postgraduate loan scheme: If you're starting a Masters you may be entitled to a government-backed loan of up to £10,609.
+UK government postgraduate loan scheme: If you're starting a Masters from September 2020 you may be entitled to a government-backed loan of up to £11,222.
 Find out more about the loan scheme.

 York Graduate Loyalty Discount: If you've successfully completed an undergraduate degree at the University of York, you could be eligible for a taught Masters tuition fee discount.
 Find out more about the discount.